-Identification Number: County Project 4463 Funding amount: \$2,282,000 Percentage Allocated to Evidence-based Interventions: 100% Project Expenditure Category: 2.15 Long-term Housing Security: Affordable Housing Status: In Progress - Construction project is currently in design/engineering phase.
+Identification Number: County Project 4463 Original Adopted Budget: \$2,282,000

+Percentage Allocated to Evidence-based Interventions: 100%

+Project Expenditure Category: 2.15 Long-term Housing Security: Affordable Housing Status: The Temporary Certification of Occupancy is expected to be issued for the office space, service center and housing units by end of July 2025.
+The buildings are 98% complete, with landscaping, parking lot stripping and signage remaining to receive the Final Certificate of Occupancy.
+The expected timeline to full completion is August 2025.

 St. Johns County allocated \$2,282,000 to Home Again St. Johns, Inc. to provide housing services and affordable housing.
-The County signed a subrecipient subaward agreement with Home Again St Johns, Inc. for vertical and horizontal construction of combined office building and service center and transitional housing units.
-The agency will provide housing services along with transitional housing.
+The County signed a subrecipient subaward agreement with the non-profit Home Again St Johns, Inc. for construction of a combined office/service center building and transitional housing units.
+The organization will provide housing services and transitional housing to the unhoused in St. Johns County.

-The PIT Count9 results showed that on February 28, 2022 there were 349 individuals experiencing homelessness in St. Johns County.
+The PIT Count results showed that on February 28, 2022, there were 349 individuals experiencing homelessness in St. Johns County.
 Of those, 242 were experiencing unsheltered homelessness and 107 were residing in the shelter.
 This total was a decrease of 17% from the 419 individuals who were experiencing homelessness on the day of the 2021 count.
-Overall the number of homeless decreased year-over-year, but there was a 16% increase in the number of those who were chronically homeless.
+Overall, the number of homeless individuals decreased year-over-year, but there was a 16% increase in the number of those who were chronically homeless.